If this year's tax-filing deadline will be a "pay" day for you and you don't have the cash, the IRS gives you several payment options.

 First, even if you can't pay your tax bill, go ahead and file your return on time.
 This way, you'll avoid the IRS' failure-to-file penalty of 5 percent per month (up to a maximum of 25 percent) of your balance due.
-You'll still face that penalty each month your bill is outstanding, but it's only 0.5 percent of the amount you owe.
+You'll still face a penalty each month your bill is outstanding, but it's only 0.5 percent of the amount you owe.

 Paying with plastic